 Incontinence and bladder urgency

 The ancient practice of acupuncture is also heavily based on your body’s natural energy flow and achieving balance.
 Many Calgary acupuncture patients report an increase in energy, a ‘centering’ of their emotion and improved mood.

 Acupuncture can be done from a sit down or lying down position, depending on the issue.
 The therapist will clean the area with alcohol and will then input fine needles into your muscle.
 They may use manual stimulation, electrical current or spinning of the needle to increase the intensity of the treatment.
 Typically, the acupuncture needles are left in place for 10 to 20 minutes.
 The number and location of needles used will vary based on your condition.

 Acupuncture is not painful, but patients may feel discomfort or a warm or aching feeling when the needle is in place.
 This discomfort is temporary and disappears when the needle is removed or shortly after.
 Some patient experience a bit of soreness or slight bruising in the impacted area for a few hours.

 Many patients will see results in their first visit, but acupuncture is more of a cumulative treatment, so you may require multiple treatments.
 Acupuncture is most effective when used in combination with other physiotherapy treatments, and your Panther physiotherapist will often recommend doing acupuncture intermittently as you do other physiotherapy treatments.

 9 Convenient Locations in Calgary.
 All Physiotherapy clinics have morning and evening appointments available to meet the demands of your busy schedule.
 Saturday appointments are available at select locations.

 Panther Sports Medicine and Rehabilitation Centres is a physical therapist owned and operated rehabilitation company.
-We are a network of nine rehabilitation centres located throughout the city of Calgary that offer a wide range of programs and services to help our patients restore and maximize their physical capabilities.
+We are a network of ten rehabilitation centres located throughout the city of Calgary that offer a wide range of programs and services to help our patients restore and maximize their physical capabilities.